 Home to a pack of grey wolves

 This exhibit took 4 years to complete opening in 2009.
-It is home to a pair of orangutans.
+It is home to orangutans.
 It also features Asian fish and reptiles.

 The elephant enclosure is home to one male and three female elephants.
 They have large outdoor paddocks with a waterfall and pool.